 Addresses and more

-Similar to other autofill options, you can enable or disable this feature here, and also add new addresses, edit or remove existing ones from this page.
+Similar to other autofill options, you can enable or disable this feature here, and also add new addresses, and edit or remove existing ones from this page.

 This section, as the title suggests, lets you customize the look and feel of your Chromebook.